Testing a faster way to keep families informed about child care subsidies

 Summary

-As part of our digital transformation work with the Connecticut Office of Early Childhood (OEC), we designed and tested a lightweight SMS-based pilot that helped families track the status of their Care 4 Kids child care subsidy renewals.
-Co-created with OEC and United Way, the pilot improved transparency for nearly 180 families while generating practical insight into how the broader renewal process could work better.
+As part of our digital transformation work with the Connecticut Office of Early Childhood (OEC), we designed and tested a text-message pilot.
+The pilot helped families track the status of their Care 4 Kids child care subsidy renewals.
+Co-created with OEC and United Way, it improved transparency for nearly 180 families and surfaced practical ways the broader renewal process could work better.

 The challenge

-Care 4 Kids helps low- to moderate-income families in Connecticut pay for child care, but the renewal experience had become frustrating and opaque for many applicants.
-A combination of factors — including the rollout of a new case management system, a 20% increase in new applications, and thousands of reauthorizations coming due simultaneously — contributed to a growing backlog, a high volume of incomplete applications, and widespread confusion about application status.
+Care 4 Kids helps low- and moderate-income families in Connecticut pay for child care.
+But the renewal experience had become frustrating and opaque.
+A new case management system, a 20% surge in new applications, and thousands of reauthorizations coming due at once created a growing backlog.
+Incomplete applications piled up, and confusion about application status spread.

-For families, the problem was fundamentally about uncertainty.
-After submitting renewal materials, applicants often had no way to confirm whether their documents had been received or what would happen next.
-Many were asked to resend materials, use multiple submission methods, or wait for long periods without any acknowledgment.
-Providers were affected too — delays in the subsidy process created financial stress for child care workers who depended on timely payments.
+For families, the core problem was uncertainty.
+After submitting renewal materials, applicants often had no way to know whether their documents had been received or what would happen next.
+Many were asked to resend materials, use multiple submission methods, or wait for long stretches with no acknowledgment.
+Providers felt it too — delays in the subsidy process created financial stress for child care workers waiting on timely payments.

 Mailed it in originally.
 They said they never received it, sent again.
 They never received it so I did everything at that point — fax and upload.
 Had to do it all over again after that…still hadn’t received anything back from Care 4 Kids at that point.